fusionbox/django-widgy/docs/api/site.rst

     .. attribute:: scss_files

-    Returns a list of scss files to be included on the front-end.
+    Returns a list of SCSS files to be included on the front-end.
-    Widgets can add scss files just by making a file available at a location determined by its app label and name (see :func:`widgy.models.Content.get_templates_hierarchy`).
+    Widgets can add SCSS files just by making a file available at a location determined by its app label and name (see :func:`widgy.models.Content.get_templates_hierarchy`).
 For example::